 In this section, we present the User Interface implementation by the current version of the IPR Authoring Tool.
-The initial page of the IPR Authoring Tool is the "Welcome Page" and the user or the administrator can log-in to the IPR Authoring Tool providing the necessary credentials.
-In the next subsections the functionalities regarding the user interface are depicted,
+The initial page of the IPR Authoring Tool is the "Welcome Page" and the user can log-in to the IPR Authoring Tool providing the necessary credentials.
+In the next sub-sections the functionalities regarding the user interface are depicted,